 Why Does Cognitive Dissonance Between Identity and Behavior Feel So Costly?

 Leon Festinger’s cognitive dissonance theory — a core driver of deeply held limiting beliefs — has been validated at the neural level.
 Van Veen and colleagues showed in a 2009 study that holding contradictory self-relevant beliefs activates the dorsal anterior cingulate cortex — the same region that processes physical pain.
-The brain does not distinguish between a broken bone and a broken self-concept.
-Both register as threats requiring immediate resolution.

-This explains why inauthenticity is not merely uncomfortable.
+This finding explains why inauthenticity is not merely uncomfortable.
 It is physiologically expensive.
 Chronic identity-behavior mismatch elevates cortisol, suppresses immune function, and degrades the prefrontal executive circuits needed for clear thinking.
 What the research does not capture is how insidiously this process operates.
 Most of my clients have no conscious awareness that they are maintaining two competing identity models.
 They attribute their exhaustion to workload, their anxiety to external pressures, their dissatisfaction to having chosen the wrong goals.
 The actual mechanism is simpler and more fixable: their mPFC self-model and their daily behavioral output are running different software.

 Can the Brain Actually Rewire Its Self-Concept?